 - The least amount of RAM needed for a 64-bit Windows OS is 2 GB in contrast to 32-bit Windows, which requires 1 GB RAM.
 It’s slightly evident because, with large-sized registers, more memory will be required.

 - A big difference between 32-bit processors and 64-bit processors is the number of calculations per second they can function, which influences the speed at which they can complete tasks.
 64-bit processors can proceed in dual-core, quad-core, six-core, and eight-core versions for home computing.
 Multiple cores allow for an improved number of calculations per second that can be done, which can progress the processing power and help make a computer run faster.
 Software programs that need many calculations to function smoothly can operate quicker and more efficiently on the multi-core 64-bit processors, for the most part.

-- One point to remark is that 3D graphics program and games do not benefit much, if at all, from shifting to a 64-bit computer unless the program is a 64-bit program.
+- One point to remark is that 3D graphics programs and games do not benefit much, if at all, from shifting to a 64-bit computer unless the program is a 64-bit program.
 A 32-bit processor is adequate for any program addressed for a 32-bit processor.
 In the case of computer games, you’ll get much more performance by upgrading the video card rather than getting a 64-bit processor.

 - In the end, 64-bit processors are becoming more and more common in home computers.
 Most manufacturers develop computers with 64-bit processors due to lower costs and because more users are presently using 64-bit operating systems and programs.
 Computer components retailers are offering fewer and fewer 32-bit processors and soon may not offer any at all.

 32-Bit vs 64-Bit Operating System Comparison Table

-Below is the topmost comparison between 32-Bit vs 64-Bit operating system:
+Below is the topmost comparison between 32-Bit vs 64-Bit operating systems: